Student Tuition, Fees, and Assessments

 - Understand the payment options, including an optional payment plan.

-- Subscribe to UIC's Student Money Management Center's e-newsletter.
+- Subscribe to the Student Money Management Center's e-newsletter.

 Viewing the Student Account

-Students with new account activity will receive an email to their university email address reminding them to view their Student Account.
+Students with new account activity will receive an email to their university email address reminding them to view their student account.
 It is the student’s responsibility to monitor their official university email account on a regular basis.
-Authorized Payers will also receive an email notification to check their student's Student Account when there is new activity.
+Authorized Payers will also receive an email notification to check their student's account when there is new activity.

 Payment Methods

 The university accepts both e-checks and credit card payments online through UI-Pay.
 An e-check is an electronic withdrawal from a checking or savings account at a domestic (U.S.) bank account.
 Credit cards accepted for payment are Visa, MasterCard, American Express and Discover.
-All credit card transactions will be assessed a 2.4% service fee.
+Debit cards and Apple Pay are also accepted for payment.
+Prepaid cards are not accepted.
+All credit card, debit card, and Apple Pay transactions will be assessed a service fee.
 Please visit the University Bursar website for additional detail on payment methods.

 University of Illinois Payment Center